Tisvildeleje railway station

 Tisvildeleje station is the main railway station serving the seaside resort town of Tisvildeleje on the north coast of North Zealand, Denmark.

 The station is the terminus of the Tisvildeleje branch of the Gribskov Line from Hillerød to Tisvildeleje.
+It opened in 1924 with the opening of the Helsinge–Tisvildeleje section of the Gribskov line.
 The train services are currently operated by the railway company Lokaltog which runs frequent local train services from Tisvildeleje to Hillerød station.